-Opera Mini is a mobile web browser designed to help you browse the net in comfort and at high speeds on your phone.
+Opera Mini is a free mobile web browser designed to help you browse the net in comfort and at high speeds on your phone.

 Perfect for Opera desktop lovers

 This pint-sized program borrows much from its desktop-based big brother.
 So, if you enjoy using Opera on your PC or Mac then you can now look forward to a similarly smooth ride on your Android or iOS phone with Opera Mini.

 Opera Mini's headline feature is its data compression, which shrinks websites up to 10% of their original size.
 This makes navigating with a slow connection much quicker.
 Sites are compressed by Opera's own servers, so neither your mobile nor your data plan are involved.
 If you want to know exactly how much data Opera Mini has saved you, there is a graph that shows data usage over the last five days and compares this to what you would have used without the browser.

 Don't know what to read?
 Opera Mini suggests articles and apps to check out in its Discovery section, which can be refreshed with a tap of a button.
 You can personalize it, so it shows you content that matches your tastes and interests.

 Unlike the latest desktop version, Opera Mini doesn't support extensions.
 This is a shame, because it would be great if the developer could add functionality to the browser through third party plug-ins, as with Firefox for Android.

 Fortunately, it does provide some nice built-in functionality to make up for its lack of plugins.
 These include camera support to make uploading images more convenient, a Night Mode for more pleasant evening browsing, and a password manager for Android 4.4 and higher.

 The user interface in Opera Mini is easy to handle.
 It looks and feels similar to the standard version, with a clear and attractive design.